Douglas E. Taylor, artist and printmaker, at his large motorized intaglio etching press.

 relief print: Relief printing is the opposite of the intaglio method.
 The top surface of the plate is inked, and ink is omitted from the groves and therefore the indented areas do not print with color.
 The top surface of the plate makes contact with the paper and transfers the image.
 Rubbings can be created from most relief plates.
 Simply place a thin piece of paper over the plate surface and rub the side of a drawing stick(s) (crayon, color pencil, charcoal, graphite).

-monotype: A painting on a smooth plate and pressed and transferred on to printmaking paper.
+monotype: A painting on a smooth plate is pressed and transferred onto printmaking paper.
 This allows the artist to manipulate the ink differently and in many more ways than if they applied the ink directly to the paper.

-collagraph: Collagraphs are created by collaged (adhered) textures on to a printing plate, usually made of Masonite or mat board or plexi-glass (acrylic sheets).
-The surface is inked, usually as an intaglio plate but also can be treated as a relief plate.
+collagraph: Collagraphs are created by collaging (adhering) textures onto a printing plate, usually made of Masonite, mat board or plexi-glass (acrylic sheets).
+The surface is inked, usually as an intaglio plate, but also be treated as a relief plate.
 The textures are receptive to ink in various ways and a wide variety of surfaces can be created.

 monoprint: Monoprints are one-of-a-kind prints that have a certain characteristic that is inherent in all the prints it creates.
-If an artist creates monoprints from an etching plate for example, each print should be treated very differently with the use of inks, ink colors, masking or use of other plates in combination to create a "unique" print.
+If an artist creates monoprints from an etching plate, for example, each print should be treated very differently with the use of inks, ink colors, masking, or the use of other plates in combination to create a "unique" print.
 Other techniques or processes may be involved to make this print different from all others.

-“Mixed-process” printmaking is a phrase I created to describe my innovative process of making prints.
+“Mixed-process” printmaking is a phrase I coined to describe my innovative approach to creating prints.
 I combine several processes in one print, usually about six different processes.
 These printmaking processes may include:

 various etching techniques, dry-point, monotype, collagraph, various relief processes such as woodcut, Linoleum, and collagraph (as a relief surface), stenciling and masking, and a special offset technique related to “counter-proofs”, photocopy transfer, embossing and digital printing.